raft-tech/TANF-app/docs/Technical-Documentation/React-Admin-Console-Architecture.md

 ## Form Metadata and Validation

 Django remains the source of truth for editable admin forms.
 The React admin should not manually duplicate Django model or form validators in TypeScript.
-Instead, Django should expose form metadata for each migrated admin workflow through explicit API endpoints.
+Instead, each migrated admin workflow should expose an explicit form-metadata endpoint from Django and a matching mutation endpoint for submission.

+The target pattern is metadata-driven, not fully generic form generation.
+Shared React components should render common field types from backend metadata, while workflow-specific screens can still provide layout, conditional behavior, and specialized controls where needed.
+This gives the frontend reusable building blocks without requiring every Django admin form to fit a single universal form-builder abstraction.

+### Third-party library expectations

+Third-party libraries can help with frontend form state and generic client-side checks, but they should not be treated as a complete Django-to-React admin form solution.

+- **React Hook Form** should manage form state, touched/dirty state, field registration, and submission handling.
+- A TypeScript schema validation library may be used to express generic client-side rules derived from backend metadata.
+- USWDS React components should provide the accessible visual controls for common inputs.
+- Django should still own authoritative validation, authorization, persistence, workflow transitions, and audit behavior.

+The implementation should assume we own the Django metadata contract and the component mapping layer.
+A third-party package may reduce boilerplate, but it should not define the cross-system contract or move business rules out of Django.

+### Backend metadata pattern

-For model-backed forms, the backend can derive generic metadata from the same Django form/model layer used for server-side validation:
+For model-backed forms, the backend should derive generic metadata from the same Django form, serializer, and model field definitions used for server-side validation where practical:

 - field type and widget intent,
 - required/optional state,